binarymachines/mercury/README_quasr.md

 after which you can issue `quasr` to generate a usage string.

+## Application workflow
+To run a QA job, start quasr with the name of a config file and one of the registered jobs:

+`quasr --config <configfile> --job <jobname>`

+quasr will initialize any ServiceObjects specified in the config, then execute the SQL template referenced by `<jobname>`.
+Next, the builder function referenced by the job will walk through the generated recordset and build the specified outputs: that is, it must return a dictionary containing the fields specified in the `outputs` section of the job configuration.
+The dictionary will be printed to stdout as JSON.

+If the job has the (optional) analyzer function specified, quasr will call that function, passing it the output dictionary, and return the result as part of the JSON document.

 ## Config File Structure
 The configuration file for quasr consists of the following sections: